 The primary sacrament for all Christians is Baptism which unites the individual with the Body of Christ, the Church.
 The Catholic Church recognises all Christian baptism provided it has been correctly administered.

 For children and young people in the Diocese of Leeds sacramental preparation is usually organised by the parish with the support of the local Catholic primary school.
-Please contact your local parish priest or school for further information, or click here to explore our resources for First Sacrament prepratation.
+Please contact your local parish priest or school for further information, or click here to explore our diocesan resources for parents and catechists.